BioinformaticsToolsmith/EnhancerMatcher/README.md

 6. If you want a colorblind friendly CAM model generated for the input sequence run:
    > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa --cam --colorblind

+7. We also provide a line plot instead of a heatmap CAM model:
+   > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa --lines

+   If you want both a heatmap and line plot you can provide both arguments:
+   > EnhancerMatcher.py two_similar_enhancers.fa sequences.fa --cam --lines

-7. In the output folder, the generated CAM is called sequence_CAM.pdf
+8. In the output folder, the generated CAM is called sequence_CAM.pdf

    Opening it will show a heatmap for the given sequence, the dark red regions show the main area that influenced EnhancerMatcher's final decision.
 Please read the main paper for more details.
 Provided is a colorblind option where in this case the yellow brigher spots are main interest spots.